zulip/zulip/docs/architecture-overview.rst

 hasn't viewed yet.
 The home screen displays the most recent messages in all the streams a user has joined (except for the streams they've muted), as well as private messages from other users, in strict chronological order.
-A user can "narrow" to view only the messages in a single stream, and can further narrow to focus on a *topic* (thread) within that stream.
+A user can *narrow* to view only the messages in a single stream, and can further narrow to focus on a *topic* (thread) within that stream.
 Each narrow has its own URL.